mianbreton/pysco/README.md

 ## About The Project

-Pysco is a multi-threaded Particle-Mesh code (no MPI parallelization) and currently contains Newtonian and [Hu & Sawicki (2007)](https://ui.adsabs.harvard.edu/abs/2007PhRvD..76f4004H/abstract) $f(R)$ gravity.
+Pysco is a multi-threaded Particle-Mesh code (no MPI parallelization) which currently contains Newtonian and [Hu & Sawicki (2007)](https://ui.adsabs.harvard.edu/abs/2007PhRvD..76f4004H/abstract) $f(R)$ gravity theories.

-The goal is to create a Python-based N-body code that is user-friendly and efficient.
+The goal is to develop a Python-based N-body code that is user-friendly and efficient.
 Python was chosen for its widespread use and rapid development capabilities, making it well-suited for collaborative open-source projects.
-To address performance issues in Python, we utilize [Numba](https://github.com/numba/numba), a high-performance library that compiles Python functions using LLVM, offering both Just-In-Time and Ahead-Of-Time compilation.
-Additionally, Numba facilitates straightforward parallelization of _for_ loops.
+To address performance issues in Python, we utilize [Numba](https://github.com/numba/numba), a high-performance library that compiles Python functions using LLVM.
+Additionally, Numba facilitates straightforward loop parallelization.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>